nluo/bonusly-command-line/README.md

 cd bonusly-command-line
 ```

-Edit the config.json inside the directory and replace with your Bonusly API token (You could get from [here](https://bonus.ly/api))
+Edit the config.json inside the directory and replace with your Bonusly API `Access Token` (You could get from [here](https://bonus.ly/api))
 ```
 {
   "token": "PUT YOUR BONUSLY API TOKEN HERE (https://bonus.ly/api/)"